-As cliché as it sounds, how you conduct yourself in the presence of your colleagues—even at social functions—is extremely important and can have very lasting effects on how you’re perceived at work.
-Therefore, there are few big don’ts to keep in mind when hanging with people from the office.
-Looking professional while still clearly having fun is the goal, but walking that line can be a challenge.
+As cliché as it sounds, how you conduct yourself around your colleagues—even with today’s pretty casual office culture—is important and can have lasting effects on how you’re perceived at work.
+That’s why there are a few big don’ts to keep in mind when hanging with people from the office in social settings.
+Looking professional while still having fun is the goal, but walking that fine line can be a challenge.

-In the interest of keeping your job intact while impressing folks with your charm, wit, and social savvy, here are 10 things you should never do at your office holiday party—unless you’re itching to get fired.
+In the interest of keeping your job while impressing people with your charm, wit, and social savvy, here are 10 things you should never do at your office holiday party—unless you’re itching to get fired.

 This is a company function, not an excuse for you to make a grand entrance.
 Nor is it a random house party at which you might not know anyone.
 If the event is called for right after work, head over with a few colleagues.
 If it’s later in the evening, make a point of being on time—you wouldn’t be late for work, would you?

 DON’T Bring a Guest if the Invite Didn’t Mention Plus-Ones.

 Yeah, it sucks to exclude your significant other from festivities, but parties can get pricey—and your company probably thought long and hard about whether it has the budget to allow guests to attend.
 So don’t bring your boyfriend, girlfriend, or best friend and think your office won’t notice because it’s only one extra person.
 Use this off-the-clock time to hang with colleagues instead.

 DON’T Only Talk Shop.

 Obviously, every guest has one thing in common: their jobs.
 But nothing kills a festive mood faster than droning on about Q4, the status of that marketing spreadsheet, the lack of coffee in the break room, or how the copy machines never work.
 Instead, ask your colleagues about their holiday plans, their families, neighborhoods, hobbies or anything else not office-related.
 It’s a party—loosen up.